renova213/simple-manga-app/README.md

 MangaTime is comic reader apps that provides comics in bahasa Indonesia, using firebase for backend.

+## Task

+This task requires the following conditions:

+- Minimum have 5 screens.
+- Apply MVVM Architecture.
+- Access data using a RESTful API.
+- Use transition
+- Use Form

+## task accomplished

+- [x] Minimum have 5 screens.
+- [x] Apply MVVM Architecture.
+- [x] Access data using a RESTful API.
+- [x] Use transition.
+- [x] Use Form.

 ## Features

 - [x] List of Category